‘OMES OF COMPLEXITY

 Reproduction – Even our reproductive cells are high in lipids, and especially the long chain Omega-3.
 Cultures that eat a good seafood intake are known to have healthier swimming sperm, because after all, they need to swim like a fish!
 Well that is a bit of a long-bow, but the tail end and tip of sperm contain high amounts of DHA Omega-3, at about 10% of the fatty acids.
 Studies have shown that the motility of sperm can be improved by increasing dietary Omega-3 intake if you are deficient.

 Thank goodness then for lipids and our complex lipidome.
-For our brains, our vision, our defence against the world, creating us and for holding each and every one of us together.
+For our brains, our vision, our defence against the world, creating us and for holding each of our cells together.
 Make sure you increase diversity of all foods, and lipids, and get enough of those marine ones that seem to have gone astray for many.... the ones that come from seaweed and algae.